LucasDeneffe/Classification-with-Game-Event-Logs/README.md

 # Classification-with-Game-Event-Logs

 Before using this repository, two zip files need to be extracted.
-These had to be inserted due to github's 100MB limit on files:
+These had to be inserted due to GitHub's 100MB limit on files:
 1. Extract 'Arrays.rar' in Data collection/Arrays
 2. Extract 'Models.rar' in Models